hoedt/iclr-blog-track.github.io/_posts/2021-12-01-unnormalized-resnets.md

 Other variants of skip connections make use of masks to select which information is passed on.
 Highway networks ([Srivasta et al., 2015](#srivasta15highway)) make use of a gating mechanism similar to that in Long Short-Term Memory (LSTM) ([Hochreiter et al., 1997](#hochreiter97lstm)).
 These gates enable the network to learn how information from the skip connection is to be combined with that of the residual branch.
-Similarly, transformers ([Vaswani et al., 2017](#vaswani17attention)) could be interpreted as a variation on highway networks without residual branches.
+Similarly, Transformers ([Vaswani et al., 2017](#vaswani17attention)) could be interpreted as a variation on highway networks without residual branches.
 This comparison does only hold, however, if you are willing to interpret the attention mask as some form of complex gate for the skip connection.

 ### Moment Control